We descend from people who risked it all to come to America, made a fortune and lost it all

 If we went out to eat, it was someone’s First Communion, confirmation or graduation.
 No pizza delivery driver ever rang our doorbell on purpose.
 And soda was rationed on Saturday night when we splurged on homemade pizza with hot dog toppings.
 Sunday night was almost always cheeseburgers and chips.

-The Great Depression was crushing for the Vogrins and the Bolands.
-And it’s the reason I’ve tried to teach my own kids to save and be smart with money and appreciate our relative good fortune.
+The Great Depression was long over but my parents never forgot the lessons of saving money.
+And it’s the reason I’ve tried to teach my own kids to save and be smart with money and appreciate our good fortune.